Beltrante/Masters-of-Renaissance-Java-Project/README.md

  To facilitate the demo of the game, a cheat functionality has been implemented.
 It simply adds some Resources into the StrongBox.

 <details>
-  <summary>SPOILER ALERT: To use it, click here to see the command to be inserted in the Server terminal</summary>
+  <summary>SPOILER ALERT: click here to see the command to insert in the Server terminal</summary>

     > cheat